 The Silverdale UGA includes the unincorporated community of Silverdale and is located predominantly to the north and west of the northern portion of Dyes Inlet.
-It includes approximately 7,400 gross acres (including roads, rights-of-way, and waterbodies).
+It includes approximately 3,150 gross acres.
 The Silverdale UGA includes a downtown area with a regional commercial center, a historic Old Town, and a mix of uses.
 The UGA also include industrial areas.
 Outside of the downtown, the UGA has a suburban character with predominantly single-family residential uses.
 Silverdale is designated as a "Regional Growth Center" by the Puget Sound Regional Council (PSRC), but the boundaries of this designation focus on the downtown vicinity.
 Citizens within the Silverdale UGA have discussed incorporation at different times over the past 10 years.
 As incorporation and annexation is a common manner to address capital facilities and planning for urban areas, Kitsap County will coordinate and cooperate in future discussions of the incorporation of the Silverdale UGA.
 Goals and policies specifically related to Silverdale can be found in Chapter 14.